TechTinke/Oscar-RealEstateAgentConnect/README.md

 ---

 Behavior-Driven Development (BDD)

-Feature 1: Register Real Estate Agent
+- Feature 1: Register Real Estate Agent
   Scenario: Agent Registration
   Given: I am an unregistered and new real estate agent filling out the registration form,
   When: I enter my name, email, phone number, and county and submit the form,
   Then: My details should be sent and stored in the JSON Server instead of local storage.

----

-Feature 2: Search for Agents by County
+- Feature 2: Search for Agents by County
   Scenario: Searching for Real Estate Agents
   Given: I am a user looking for an agent in my county, When I select a county and click the "Search" button,
   Then: I should see a list of agents from that county, retrieved from the JSON Server.

 ---

 Technologies Used

-🔹Frontend: HTML5, CSS3, JavaScript (Vanilla JS)
+- Frontend: HTML5, CSS3, JavaScript (Vanilla JS)
-🔹 Backend: JSON Server (Simulated database)
+- Backend: JSON Server (Simulated database)
-🔹 Fetch API: Retrieves and displays agent data dynamically 🔹 GitHub Pages: Hosting for the frontend
+- Fetch API: Retrieves and displays agent data dynamically
+- GitHub Pages: Hosting for the frontend

 ---